About JAC website multilingualization

 -

-The expected number of acceptances set for each field is only for Specified Skilled Worker (i), and as for the system as a whole,
+The number of expected acceptances set for each field is also only for Specified Skilled Worker (i), and the system as a whole is also

-There is no limit on the number of Specified Skilled Worker (ii) that can be accepted.
+There is no upper limit on the number of people who can accept Specified Skilled Worker (ii).

 Q&A Categories